Author: Vanessa Ngan, Staff Writer, 2002.

 Sometimes, a skin biopsy is necessary to determine the exact nature of the skin condition.

-Prepubertal vulvar and vaginal problems can be treated and prevented by instituting good hygiene measures and by avoiding things that may cause irritation or infection.
-Some basic general practices include:
+Prepubertal vulval and vaginal problems can be treated and prevented by instituting good hygiene measures and by avoiding things that may cause irritation or infection.
+Some basic practices include:

-Bland emollients such as sorbolene cream or petrolatum can be used.
-Hydrocortisone cream is generally safe, but if it seems to irritate, discontinue its use and seek advice from your doctor.
-Dermatological or infectious causes may be treated with medicines prescribed by your doctor.
+Bland emollients such as sorbolene and glycerine cream or petrolatum can be used.
+Hydrocortisone cream is generally safe, but if it seems to irritate, discontinue its use and seek advice.
+Dermatological or infectious causes may be treated with medicines prescribed by a doctor.

 © 2019 DermNet New Zealand Trust.